Exploiting the Semantic Knowledge of Pre-trained Text-Encoders for Continual Learning: Experiments

 \subsubsection{Dataset and task spilt.}

-Our experimental evaluation begins by conducting experiments on three datasets that are commonly used for continual learning scenarios: CIFAR100~\cite{krizhevsky2009learning}, imagenet\_subset, and ImageNet1000 ~\cite{deng2009imagenet}.
+Our experimental evaluation begins by conducting experiments on three datasets that are commonly used for continual learning scenarios: CIFAR100~\cite{krizhevsky2009learning}, ImageNet\_subset, and ImageNet1000 ~\cite{deng2009imagenet}.
 For CIFAR100, we adopt the incremental phase splitting into 10, 20, and 50 steps, following the approach of DyTox~\cite{douillard2022dytox}.
-In each split, we further assess the performance of the proposed method under three different class orders.
-Regarding imagenet\_subset and ImageNet1000, we split the incremental phase into 10 steps, with 10/100 new classes added at each incremental step.
+Regarding ImageNet\_subset and ImageNet1000, we split the incremental phase into 10 steps, with 10/100 new classes added at each incremental step.
 We further evaluate the performance on eight fine-grained datasets.
-We also evaluate for few-shot continual learning on miniImagenet, and CUB-200-2011 following~\cite{zhang2021few,zhou2022forward}.
-For miniImagenet, we split the 100 classes into 60 base classes and 40 classes across 8 sessions with 5 new classes per session.
+We also evaluate for few-shot continual learning on miniImageNet, and CUB-200-2011 following~\cite{zhang2021few,zhou2022forward}.
+For miniImageNet, we split the 100 classes into 60 base classes and 40 classes across 8 sessions with 5 new classes per session.
 CUB-200-2011 is divided into 100 base classes and 100 classes across 10 sessions with 10 new classes per session.
 Each incremental session for all three datasets consists of 5 training samples per new class.

 The dataset splits follow two patterns: in the $A + B \times C $ split, $A$ represents the number of classes in the initial task, $C$ indicates the total number of steps, and $B$ signifies the number of new classes added at each incremental stage; for the $A \times B$ split, $A$ new classes are introduced in each of the $B$ incremental steps.
 Note that we handle the Oxford-IIIT pets dataset separately due to its 12 cat categories and 25 dog categories, splitting it into two stages: one for cats and another for dogs.
 The details of all datasets are listed in Table~\ref{tab:all_datasets}.